Mobile lenses 101.

 A caution: Macro photography puts your lens so close that your head and your phone can block out light.
-Shoot near an open window where the light is coming in from the side, or get a selfie ring light.
+Shoot near an open window where the light is coming in in front of you, or get a selfie ring light.
 These sell for about $15 and fit over the macro lens to create a shadowless light.
-You’ll also find a monopod helpful for holding the camera steady at a magnification level this high.
+You’ll also find monopod helpful for holding the camera steady at a magnification level this high.

 Moment Fisheye: Mind-bending reality. $90

 Fisheye lenses warp reality, putting what’s in the center of the lens closer and what’s at the edges of the lens further away.
 This exaggeration and bending of lines can seem unrealistic and comedic, but can be a powerful tool for storytelling in photography.
 The tradition fisheye lenses used in DSLRs give you a round image with black edges, much like when you look though your door viewer.
 On the Superfish, Moment chose to keep the warp within a useful range with a 15mm-equivalent, 170º-view that shows the image full frame, without the cliché and off-putting circular vignetting.
 Another nice features that makes the Superfish more useful is (differing that wider fisheyes) the center of the image looks much more normal, without excessive bulging.

 The Moment Superfish can capture the maximum expanse.
 It bends buildings in, makes reality loom.
 If shooting a group portrait, slap the Superfish on at the end to take the goofy fun shot.
 The view of this lens is so wide that it’s easy to get your feet in the image.
 The Superfish is best used on the wide lens.